jerome-lorenzo/jerome-lorenzo/README.md

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [jlorenzo1259@gmail.com](mailto:jlorenzo1259@gmail.com)
 * 🧠  I'm learning Node.js, Express.js, React.js & Typescript
-* 🤝  I'm open to collaborating on any project.
+* 🤝  I'm open to collaborating on any project

 ### Skills